237: R6RS Records (refined)

 Syntax

-The library exports the auxiliary syntax fields, mutable, immutable, parent, protocol, sealed, opaque, nongenerative, parent-rtd identical to the exports by the same name of (rnrs records syntactic (6)).
+The library exports the auxiliary syntax fields, mutable, immutable, parent, protocol, sealed, opaque, nongenerative, and parent-rtd, each identical to the export by the same name from (rnrs records syntactic (6)).
 It also exports the auxiliary syntax generative.

 (define-record-type ⟨name spec⟩ ⟨record clause⟩ …)